MONOPTEC began here

 How about a hands-free holiday?

-Architecture is not complete without dress design.
+Architecture is not complete without fashion design.

 Every new frontier requires thought and preparation.
 Whether the cis-lunar environment or further out to Mars, human activity will continue to take place, and human habitation will follow.

 Headway for trains, BART, buses, and finally cars is at the limit.